CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 #### Valid types

 - `file`  - a relative path to a file in the lab bundle
 - `link`  - a url to an external resource
-- `github` - Github link
-- `youtube` - Youtube link
+- `code`  - A link to code outside of the bundle such as on Github
+- `video` - A link to a video outside of the bundle such as on Youtube

+To prevent confusion, all resources much explicitly define what type they are.
+This helps distinguish between a link to a GitHub repo and a link to a code snippet on GitHub.

 TODO:
-- Should we auto-detect URLs we display in a special manner, or special external URL types or have the author specify their type explicitly?
 - Does the fact that we know it's a Github repo give us any additional functionality when referencing it elsewhere in the bundle?

 ### Environment Resources